zegalur/libmozok/docs/01-getting-started.md

 ## Main QSF

 Create a directory where you’ll store all files for this tutorial.
-Let’s assume it’s <tut>/01/.
-Inside that directory, create a main.qsf file with the following content:
+Let’s assume it’s `<tut>/01/`.
+Inside that directory, create a `main.qsf` file with the following content:

 ```nim
 # main.qsf